 If you are going to test for Radon, and you want to conduct a short term test I suggest the Radon test kits by Accustar Labs, which are sold online.
 Get their kit which contain 2 vials, which would make it a simultaneous test.
 This gives you a check and balance to make sure the test was accurate.
 If the score is above 4 Pico curies then the two vials need to be within 30% of each other to be considered accurate.
 If the score is below 4, then they need to be within 60% of each other to be considered accurate.
 When you use the kit from Accustar Labs place the vials about one foot apart.
 Do not place them in separate locations.
 If you want to test different rooms or floors, then you need to buy more than one kit.

 Be sure to see How To Read Your Radon Test Results.

 Hopefully this will help you in placing a Radon test and get an accurate reading.
 If you would have any questions please give us a call.
 I’ll be happy to help.
-Call us at 844-569-7236 for the Milwaukee area or 866-569-7236 for the Fox Valley/Oshkosh/Green Bay and Madison area’s.
+Call us at 844-569-7236 for the Milwaukee or Madison area’s or 866-569-7236 for the Fox Valley/Oshkosh/Green Bay/Waupace/Fond du Lac area’s.